Zendesk Support vs Sell: What to know after the 2027 retirement

 What to do now that Zendesk Sell is retiring

-Integrate a new CRM with Zendesk Support
+Integrate a specialized CRM with Zendesk Support

-Move to a new all-in-one platform
+Move to a unified platform

 Upgrade Zendesk Support with an AI layer

-Here’s why this approach makes a lot of sense:
+Here’s why this approach is worth considering:

 An infographic illustrating how eesel AI centralizes knowledge from sources like Zendesk, Google Docs, and Confluence to provide comprehensive answers.::